Yotpo + Attentive: The Retention Marketing Playbook

 Subscribe to our monthly newsletter and marketing tips

-Attentive and Yotpo have forged a strategic partnership, creating a powerful, integrated retention marketing playbook for e-commerce brands.
-Here's how this collaboration is set to redefine customer loyalty.
+Attentive and Yotpo have forged a strategic partnership, creating a powerful, first-of-its-kind integrated retention marketing playbook for e-commerce brands.
+Here's how this collaboration is set to redefine customer loyalty and advocacy.

-We sat down with Itai Bengal, VP of Strategy at Yotpo, to explore the critical strategies and insights that fuel lasting customer relationships in the ever-changing e-commerce landscape.
-Itai shares his perspective on the biggest challenges brands face, the impact of the current market, and how the Attentive-Yotpo partnership is empowering brands to build stronger, more loyal customer bases through best-in-class, deeply integrated solutions.
+We sat down with Itai Bengal, VP of Strategy at Yotpo, to explore the critical strategies and insights that fuel lasting customer relationships in the ever-changing and highly competitive e-commerce landscape.
+As one of the key architects of this new partnership, Itai shares his perspective on the biggest challenges brands face, the state of the current martech industry, and how the Attentive-Yotpo partnership is empowering brands to build stronger, more loyal customer bases through deeply integrated, best-in-class reviews, loyalty, email, and SMS solutions.

 Let's get into the conversation!